 Ways that breastfeeding is good for your baby:

-- Breast milk gives your baby the best nutrition: Breast milk has the right combination of nutrients for your baby.
-These nutrients include protein, fat, sugar, vitamins, and minerals that your baby needs to grow.
+- Breast milk gives your baby the best nutrition.
+Your breasts will first produce colostrum.
 Colostrum is a special type of milk that is made by your breasts before your mature breast milk comes in.
 Colostrum is rich in antibodies (proteins that protect your baby's immune system).
 Breast milk starts to replace colostrum 2 to 4 days after your baby's birth.
-Your baby will need a vitamin D supplement soon after birth.
-Talk to your primary healthcare provider about the amount and type of vitamin D supplement that is best for your baby.
+Breast milk contains the protein, fat, sugar, vitamins, and minerals that your baby needs to grow.

-- Breast milk is safe and easy for your baby to digest: Breast milk is easy for your baby to digest and absorb.
-Breast milk does not need to be prepared and is fresh and safe to drink.
+- Breast milk is safe and easy for your baby to digest.
+Breast milk is easy for your baby to digest and absorb.
+Breast milk does not need to be prepared.

-- Breast milk protects your baby against allergies and infections: Breast milk has antibodies and other substances that help to protect your baby's immune system.
+- Breast milk protects your baby against allergies and infections.
+Breast milk has antibodies and other substances that help protect your baby's immune system.
 The immune system helps fight off infection.
 Breastfed babies have a lower risk for allergy problems such as eczema.
 Eczema causes red, itchy, swollen skin.
-Breast milk can also help to protect your baby against ear infections, diarrhea, and lung infections.
+Breast milk can also help protect your baby against ear infections, diarrhea, and lung infections.

-- Breast milk decreases your baby's risk for certain medical conditions: Breastfed babies may have a lower risk for sudden infant death syndrome (SIDS).
-They have a lower risk of becoming obese or developing diabetes, high cholesterol, or high blood pressure.
+- Breast milk decreases your baby's risk for certain medical conditions.
+Breastfed babies may have a lower risk for sudden infant death syndrome (SIDS).
+They also have a lower risk of becoming obese or developing diabetes, high cholesterol, or high blood pressure.

 Ways that breastfeeding is good for you:

-- Breastfeeding can help you recover faster after delivery: Breastfeeding right after the delivery of your baby helps stop bleeding from your uterus.
+- Breastfeeding can help you recover faster after delivery.
+Breastfeeding right after the delivery of your baby helps stop bleeding from your uterus.
 It also helps shrink your uterus back to the size it was before your pregnancy.
 You may be able to lose weight by following a healthy diet if you are breastfeeding.
 This can happen because of the extra calories your body needs to support breastfeeding.
-Ask for more information about breastfeeding and your diet.

-- Breastfeeding may decrease your risk of postpartum depression and certain diseases: Breastfeeding may lower your risk of postpartum depression, and breast and ovarian cancer.
+- Breastfeeding may decrease your risk for postpartum depression and certain diseases.
+Breastfeeding may lower your risk of postpartum depression, and breast and ovarian cancer.
 Breastfeeding also decreases your risk of type 2 diabetes if you did not have gestational diabetes during pregnancy.
 Breastfeeding can make your bones stronger.
 This can help prevent osteoporosis and fractures later in life.

 Breastfeeding a premature baby: